After Placement of Dental Implants

 Some bleeding or redness in the saliva is normal for 24 hours.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 45 minutes.
 If bleeding continues a tea bag can be placed over the site-please call for further instructions.

-Swelling is a normal occurrence after surgery.
+Swelling is a normal occurrence after surgery and usually peaks around 3 days after surgery.
 To minimize swelling, apply an ice bag, or a bag of frozen vegetable (peas/corn), or towel filled with ice on the cheek in the area of surgery.
 Apply the ice for approximately 30 minutes, then off for 15-30 minutes as much as possible, for the first 24 hours.

 Drink plenty of fluids.
 Avoid hot liquids or food while numb.
 Soft food and liquids should be eaten on the day of surgery and for several days following surgery.
 Return to a normal diet as directed by Dr. Conkin.